Levdbas/BasePlate/README.md

 # BasePlate

 BasePlate is a bare theme for WordPress that includes an up-to-date assets manager via laravel-mix/WebPack.
 BasePlate lends a lot of code from Sage and WordPlate.
-By combining these two templates an easy to use and easy to maintain template was created.
+By combining these two templates a lightweight (only two files, compressed ~ 330kb, featuring full bootstrap 4 css and js and [jQuery slim](https://stackoverflow.com/questions/35424053/what-are-the-differences-between-normal-and-slim-package-of-jquery)), easy to use template was created.
 It ditches the full WP installation from WordPlate while maintaining the buildtools and uses core code from sage while ditching the blade template modules.

 [![Latest Version](https://img.shields.io/github/release/Levdbas/BasePlate.svg?style=flat)](https://github.com/Levdbas/BasePlate/releases)